-How PFL Leverages Fighter and Creator Content to Drive Engagement on Social
+How the PFL Leverages Creators to Drive Engagement

 As opposed to a Bellator or UFC-style promotion, the PFL is a league with a regular season, playoffs, and championship.
 In what ways does the PFL’s unique structure impact the league’s digital strategy?